 How Much Does Experian Boost Cost?

 Experian Boost is entirely free – you don’t need to put a credit card on file to sign up.
 This service is a part of the Experian CreditWorks℠ Basic membership.
-This free Experian account also includes monthly Experian Credit Report and free FICO score updates, Experian credit monitoring, score tracking, and score alerts.
+This free Experian account also includes a monthly Experian Experian Credit Report and free FICO score updates ( (based on the FICO Score 8 model score calculation), Experian credit monitoring, score tracking, and real-time alerts when changes are made to your credit profile.

 Experian may promote paid programs within your account, such as one of its more robust credit or identity theft monitoring and protection plans.
 Experian also partners with financial services providers, such as credit card issuers and lenders, and may receive a commission if you sign up for a new product through its website.